-After more than 50 years of practice, Jack Erler has reduced his workload and become Of Counsel.
-He transitioned his practice to Rebecca Klotzle and will continue to work with her, providing advice based on his extensive experience.
+After more than 50 years of practice, Jack Erler has become Of Counsel to the Firm.
+He has transitioned his practice to Nancy Savage Marcus and Tyler Costello.
+He will, however, continue to, provide advice to them and the Firm based on his extensive experience.

 Jack is a member of the American Bar and Maine Bar Associations.
 He is a member of American Camp Association, American Camp Association – New England, Maine Summer Camps, and Maine Youth Camp Association.
 He served on the Board of Governors of the Maine Alternative Dispute Resolution Professionals, now Maine Association of Mediators.
 He was a member of the New England Section of the Association for Conflict Resolution.
 He chaired the Alternative Dispute Resolution Section and the Natural Resources & Environmental Law Section of the Maine State Bar Association.
 He served on the Board and as the President of the Board of Directors of the Sacopee Valley Health Center.